 For lakes, the process is acting only in lake part SLP, while the processes are active throughout the watercourse volume.
 The estimated production/mineralization (minprodNpot, kg / day) is the potential transformation, and may be limited by the availability of nutrients.
 Only 50% of the available IN the pool (at the primary production) or 50% of the ON-pool (for mineralization) can be transformed.
 The potential phosphorus conversion (minprodPpot) is calculated in the same way, but with its own parameter (wprodp) and a factor for phosphorus/nitrogen ratio (NPratio = 1/7.2).
 Similarly, there is a restriction against transforming maximum 50% of the SP and PP pools.
 The parameters wprodn and wprodp is generic or can be specified for each lake.
-The area is equal to lake area for lakes and bottom area for rivers (width multiplied by the length of the watercourse).
+The area is equal to lake area for lakes and bottom area for rivers (width multiplied by the length of the watercourse, see Basic assumptions, or if the river is a class, the class' area).
+The water depth (depth) is the SLP lake part, and for the river the depth calculated above.

-$minprodNpot = wprodn \times TPfcn \times tmpfcn \times area$
+$minprodNpot = wprodn \times TPfcn \times tmpfcn \times area \times depth$

-$minprodPpot = wprodp \times TPfcn \times tmpfcn \times area \times NPratio$
+$minprodPpot = wprodp \times TPfcn \times tmpfcn \times area \times depth \times NPratio$